Baltimore Colts relocation to Indianapolis: March 29, 1984

 It remains debatable as to the exact effect a state eminent domain law might have had on the NFL if Irsay had not taken immediate action.
 It is considered extremely unlikely that NFL owners would have favored a government owning or operating one of its franchises.
-However, the NFL was reluctant to engage in litigation—following Raiders owner Al Davis' successful attempt to force the NFL to allow him to move his team from Oakland to Los Angeles, there was the prospect of the State of Maryland filing a similar antitrust suit against the league if it had refused to approve the transfer.
+However, the NFL was reluctant to engage in litigation—after Raiders owner Al Davis forced the NFL to allow him to move his team from Oakland to Los Angeles, there was the prospect of the state of Maryland filing a similar antitrust suit against the league if it refused to approve the transfer.
 In any case, the immediate threat of the law was the likely seizure of the team's Owings Mills facility and its physical property, which would have made the prospect of Irsay fielding a team for the 1984 season in any city a challenging proposition at the very least.

 On March 28, 1984, the Phoenix group withdrew its offer, citing the Maryland Senate's actions.
 That afternoon, Irsay called Mayor Hudnut; the city of Indianapolis offered the Colts owner a $12.5 million loan, a $4 million training complex, and the use of the brand new $77.5 million, 57,980–seat Hoosier Dome.
 Irsay agreed.

 After he got off the phone with Irsay, Hudnut called his neighbor and friend, John B. Smith.
 Smith was the chief executive officer of Mayflower Transit, an Indiana-based moving company; Hudnut asked him to help the team move.
-Smith sent 15 Mayflower trucks to Owings Mills, arriving at the Colts' facility at around 10 p.m.
+Smith sent fifteen Mayflower trucks to Owings Mills, arriving at the Colts' facility at around 10 p.m.
 Irsay and Hudnut wanted to move quickly because they feared that the Maryland House of Delegates would approve and Maryland Governor Harry Hughes would sign the eminent domain bill, allowing the state to seize the team the following morning.
 Workers loaded all of the team's belongings and the trucks left for Indianapolis.
 Within eight hours of the Mayflower trucks' arrival in Owings Mills, the Colts were effectively gone from Baltimore.
 Later that day, the House of Delegates did indeed pass the bill by a count of 103–19 and Governor Hughes signed it, but by that time it had no practical effect of greater consequence than permitting the seizure of the vacant and empty Owings Mills facility.